-- Asianet Communication's cable business, represented by Asianet Digital Network, is among the top 13 MSOs/ HITS operators in India as of June 2021 - Asianet was among the top three fixed broadband providers in Kerala market with market share of ~19% in fiscal 2021 with 0.28 Mn wired broadband subscribers in Kerala market.
-Kerala reported total fixed broadband subscribers of 1.48 Mn in fiscal 2021.
+- Asianet Communication's cable business, represented by Asianet Digital Network, is among the top 13 MSOs/ HITS operators in India as of March 2022 - Asianet was among the top three fixed broadband providers in Kerala market with market share of ~25% in fiscal 2022 with 0.38 Mn wired broadband subscribers in Kerala market.
+Kerala reported total fixed broadband subscribers of 1.5 Mn in fiscal 2022.
 BSNL had largest share in the fixed broadband market in Kerala.
 Asianet majorly offers wired fibre broadband services to all its subscribers.
-At pan-India level, fiber based wired broadband has share of 37% in total wired broadband subscribers, followed by DSL and Ethernet / LAN technologies with 33% and 25% share respectively as of March 2021.
-With this same assumption on penetration of technologies for Kerala market, Kerala market is estimated to have more than 0.6 Mn fibre broadband subscribers as of fiscal 2021. - Asianet registered a market share of 13-15% between fiscal 2015 and 2020 in fixed broadband Kerala market - Asianet grew faster at 19.3% CAGR between fiscal 2019 and 2021 in terms of numbers of subscribers as compared to CAGR of 3.8% for Kerala fixed broadband market - Asianet reported growth in fixed broadband subscriber of 10.54% CAGR from fiscal 2016 to fiscal 2021, faster than India's average of 6% CAGR during the same period - Asianet was ranked 15th among the 468 Internet Service Providers (ISPs) in India based on number of subscribers at pan-India level with 0.32 million total internet subscribers as of June 2021.
+At pan-India level, fiber based wired broadband has share of 70% in total wired broadband subscribers, followed by Ethernet / LAN and DSL technologies with 14% and 11% share respectively as of March 2022.
+With this same assumption on penetration of technologies for Kerala market, Kerala market is estimated to have more than 1.0 Mn fibre broadband subscribers as of fiscal 2022 - Asianet registered a market share of 13-15% between fiscal 2015 and 2020 in fixed broadband Kerala market which increased to 22-25% in fiscal 2021 and 2022. - Asianet grew faster at 23.4% CAGR between fiscal 2019 and 2022 in terms of numbers of subscribers as compared to CAGR of 3.8% for Kerala fixed broadband market - Asianet reported growth in fixed broadband subscriber of 13.8% CAGR from fiscal 2016 to fiscal 2022, faster than India's average of 8.2% CAGR during the same period - Asianet was ranked 16th among the 660 Internet Service Providers (ISPs) in India based on number of subscribers at pan-India level with 0.39 million total internet subscribers as of March 2022.